guyp98/smartHome/README.md

 Circuit schematics- https://github.com/guyp98/smartHome/blob/main/readingMaterial/IOT/smartSwitchCircuit.png

 ### Router
-In this project, the app communicates with the server remotlely and on the same network.
+In this project, the app communicates with the server remotely and on the same network.
-To achieve the remote communication we did the following:
+To achieve the remote communication:
-We used a DDNS (duckDNS):
+- port-forword the server port
-the server updates the DDNS every 5 minutes what with its current IP.
-Then the DDNS
+- We used a DDNS (duckDNS) which the server updates every 5 minutes with its current IP.
+Then the DDNS routs the server domain to the new IP.

-This will work well except for routers with dynamic IP since the IP changes regularly.
-We, therefore, used DDNS (duckDNS) - The DDNS updates the router IP regularly and the app connects to the appropriate domain in the DDNS.
+So the android app has one static domain that it can connect to from any network in the world.